asama-w/Pewlett_Hackard_Analysis/README.md

 Total number of the current employees (all ages) is 240,124.
 While there are 72,458 employees who will be retired in the near future, which is approximately 30.2% of the total number of all employees.
 Thus, there will be 72,458 vacant roles which need to be filled.

-However, the total number of those who are eligible for the mentorshop program is only 1,549, which is only 2.1% of the number of future newly-hired.
+However, the total number of those who are eligible for the mentorship program is only 1,549, which is 2.1% of the number of future newly-hired.
 No manager eligible for the mentorship